-In this resource guide you will find a list of recommended links and hardware for working with the NVIDIA Jetson Nano.
+In this resource guide you will find a list of recommended links and hardware for working with the NVIDIA Jetson Nano and Jetson Xavier NX.

 NVIDIA Jetson Nano Developer Kit